Contracts creation guide

 Editing contract information

-The following example represents editing contract information:
+The following example shows how to edit contract information:

 Adding new users